CAFDataProcessing/worker-document/README.md

     handled = false;
 }
 ```
-For more details of the ErrorEventObject refer the java implementation of the class for package `com.hpe.caf.worker.document.scripting.events.ErrorEventObject`.
+For more details of the `ErrorEventObject` refer the java implementation of the class for the class [ErrorEventObject](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/ErrorEventObject.java)

 ```
 function onError(errorEvent)